csstransky/cs4500-eau2/report/doc.md

 ```

 ## Open questions
-+ What is the average size of the SoR file we will need to stores?
++ What is the average size of the SoR file we will need to store?
 100MB?
 1GB?
 100GB?

 ## Status
 All of our code valgrinds.
 The KVStore is complete in the contex of one node.
-The trival class example given in the assignment description works.
+The trival class example given in the assignment description for Milestone 2 works.